fnzv/cernan/README.md

 [sources.graphite.primary]
 port = 2003 # TCP port to bind for graphite traffic. [default: 2003]

+[sources.native]
+port = 1972 # TCP port to bind for native cernan traffic. [default: 1972]
 ```

-The statsd and graphite interfaces are optional, though they are enabled by
+All sources are optional and may be present in configuration but in a disabled
-default.
-To disable set `enabled = false`.
-For example, this configuration
-disables the statsd listeners but keeps graphite going:
+state.
+For example, this configuration disables the statsd listeners but keeps
+graphite going:

 ```
 [sources.statsd.primary]